jswest/nicar2024-select-star/README.md

 npm run dev -- --open
 ```

-This will open the Svelte app that powers the tagging component.
+This will open the Svelte app that powers the tagging (and visualization) components.
 Feel free to tag away.

 ## Classifying data.